WARNING: This post contains toxic material not suitable for parents of young children or others who may wish to remain optimistic about the future.

 These thoughts have brought me to two conclusions that prevent me from sharing Professor Nichols’s hope that human beings can decide not the destroy themselves.

 First, I think the AFP tendency to project resentment and anger on others pre-disposes AFPs and non-AFPs to have significantly different relationships with groups.
 AFPs naturally clustering under banners that promise to “give me what I want.”
-While non-AFPs come together in complicated assortments of overlapping and often-contradictory collaborative associations that focus upon “ensuring that we all have what we need,” and they all have different ideas about how that can be achieved.
+While non-AFPs come together in complicated assortments of overlapping and often-contradictory collaborative associations that focus upon “ensuring that we all have what we need,” and among non-AFPs there is a tremendous variety of ideas about how that can be achieved.

 The trajectory of the AFP association trend is uncomplicated and unifying, while the non-AFP associative pre-disposition toward cooperative, though not entirely like-minded, networks ever inclines them to greater and greater segmentation that often hinders unified action.

 The second reason I don’t think that we will be able to think our way out of this mess is that AFPs’ exclusively individual consciousness causes them to think fundamentally differently from the way non-AFPs think.
 In other words, I believe the human race has reached a point in which it is divided into two psychological camps that no longer process information the same way, and that difference cuts across all intellectual functions – particularly reason and the use of language.

 For example, it is increasingly common for AFPs to characterize non-AFPs as morons.
 From the AFP point of view, someone would have to be dumb as a bag of nails to try to set in place more and more structures…as non-AFPs perpetually do…that “add to my frustrations” by giving things to others.

 And non-AFPs increasingly characterize AFPs as insane since non-AFPs see the hell AFPs are willfully making of the world.